Dragonsfure/Dragonsfure/README.md

+Student at Universität des Saarlandes.

+Hobby:
+- Overengineering Projects, that i only finish half-way trough :D
+- Hangout with Friends

-Student at Universität des Saarlandes, i play around and overengineer Projects, that i only finish half-way trough :D I also work on the side, RIP freetime
+I also work on the side, RIP freetime